bergesinstitute/graf-method/book-3-unit-2.md

 sábados iba al parque de atracciones.
 Allí comía algodón de azúcar y montaba en las atracciones.
 No me gustaba el barco pirata porque me mareaba y vomitaba.

-    había - There was / there were
+    había - there was / there were

     montar - to ride